martinthomson/http-replay/draft-thomson-http-replay.md

 forwarding the request until the TLS handshake completes, or send a 4NN (Too Early) status code in response.
 A gateway that is uncertain about whether an origin server supports the `Early-Data` header field SHOULD disable early data.

+## Consistent Handling of Early Data

+Consistent treatment of a request that arrives in - or partially in - early data is critical to avoiding inappropriate processing of replayed requests.
+Requests that might be processed prior to the handshake completing MUST be processed the same way, even if the handshake is complete when processing occurs.

+Depending on the details of a TLS implementation, an attacker might be able to delay packet arrival so that requests are processed after the handshake completes.
+Those requests might appear to be safe to handle, but this doesn't guarantee that they were not processed prior to handshake completion on a connection where the early data was replayed.

+To avoid this confusion, the `Early-Data` header field is mandatory to use when sending requests in early data.
+A server MUST NOT process request with this header field unless it determines that it is free from side-effects.
+Otherwise, the server MUST consistently use the same approach: either using the 4NN status code, or delaying processing until the handshake completes.

 # IANA Considerations